Diatonic Chord Chart: All 12 Keys, Major and Minor

 Tap ▶ to hear.
 Tap again to stop.

-This reference lists all seven diatonic chords for each of the 12 major keys.
+This reference lists all seven diatonic chords for each of the 12 major keys and 12 minor keys.
 It’s meant to be skimmed, not memorized — bookmark it and come back when you need to check a key.

 Hear it first